Swollen ankles can be a problem for our loved ones.

 - Certain types of antidepressants, such as MAO inhibitors, tricyclics

-Understanding the actual cause behind swollen ankles is very necessary to create an appropriate treatment plan for your loved one.
+Understanding the cause of swollen ankles is necessary to create an appropriate treatment plan for your loved one.

 Treating swollen ankles